nameIess/Image-Tool/README.md

 ### Compress Image/PDF

-Reduce the file size of an image or PDF by targeting a percentage of the original size.
+Reduce the file size of an image or PDF by targeting a percentage of the original size, or compress images to a fixed file size.

 1. Select "Compress Image/PDF to Target Size" from the main menu.
 2. Optional: Pick a local file (auto‑detected), or press Enter and paste a path.
+3. Choose compression mode:
-3. Enter target percentage (1-100).
-   - Example: `50` will attempt to compress the file to 50% of its original size.
+   - **By percentage**: Enter target percentage (1-100).
+Example: `50` will attempt to compress the file to 50% of its original size.
+   - **To fixed file size (images only)**: Enter target value (e.g., `20`) and unit (`KB`, `MB`, or `B`).
+Example: `20 KB` will attempt to compress the image to 20KB.
-4. The script calculates the target size in KB/MB.
+4. The script calculates the target size and shows a summary.
 5. Compression runs using ImageMagick's `extent` feature (for JPEG) or general compression.
    - Output file: `<original_name>_comp.<ext>`
    - Note: PDF compression may rasterize content.
+Fixed size compression is not supported for PDFs.

 ## Notes and Troubleshooting